yunnian/php-nsq/README.md

 });
 ```

-3. `If you want to add your message timeout and heartbeats ,Two steps are needed: ` <br/>
+3. `If you want to increase your message timeout and heartbeats ,Two steps are needed: ` <br/>
 ```
     #1 when nsqd startup you should set command line option: